 Figure 5 illustrates the process followed by the Municipality for a Rezoning Application.
-A newspaper advertisement will be placed in the local newspaper, VanGuard, notifying the public of the application as well as for the public hearing.
-A sign was placed on the subject property February 1st notifying residents that an application has been received by the Municipality.
-A notice of the application will also be placed in the Vanguard and on the municipal website.
-Staff will mailout a notice of application to all property owners within 152 meters of the subject property and a public hearing will be held prior to the decision of Council.
+A sign was placed on the subject property February 1st notifying residents that an application had been received by the Municipality.
+A notice of the application was also placed on the municipal website.
+A notice of the application was mailed out to all property owners within 152 meters of the subject property by Staff, which included 13 residents and businesses.
+Note that there is a right of appeal option for approval or refusal by Council of amendments to the Land Use By-law.